‘The Suite Life on Deck’ 15-year dinner reservation is here

 TAMPA, Fla.
-(WFLA) — Fans who grew up watching “The Suite Life of Zack and Cody,” and the spinoff, “The Suite Life on Deck,” two Disney channel shows from the mid-2000s, are hitting a big milestone Thursday.
+(WFLA) — Fans who grew up watching “The Suite Life of Zack and Cody,” and the spinoff, “The Suite Life on Deck,” two Disney channel shows from the mid-2000s, hit a big milestone Thursday.

 In season 1, episode 14 of “The Suite Life on Deck,” called “When in Rome”, Zack and Cody, played by Dylan and Cole Sprouse, respectively, arrive at an Italian restaurant, hoping to get a reservation.